Stable and Informative Spectral Signatures for Graph Matching: Related Work

-In a broader sense of relatedness to our work is other relaxation-based matching algortihms.
-Gold and Rangarajan \cite{gold1996} proposed the well-know {\it Graduated Assignment Algorithm}. van Wyk et. al. \cite{vanwyk2004} designed an projection onto convex set (POCS) based algorithm to solve IQP by successively project the relaxation solution onto the convex constraint set.
+In a broader sense of relatedness to our work are other relaxation-based matching algorithms.
+Gold and Rangarajan \cite{gold1996} proposed the well-know \textit{Graduated Assignment Algorithm}. van Wyk et. al. \cite{vanwyk2004} designed a projection onto convex set (POCS) based algorithm to solve IQP by successively projecting the relaxed solution onto the convex constraint set.
 Schellewald et. al. \cite{schell2005} constructed a semidefinite programming relaxation of the IQP.
-Leordeanu et. al. \cite{leord2005} proposed a spectral method to solve a relaxed IQP where they drop off the linear inequality constraint during relaxation and only incorporate it at the discretization step.
+Leordeanu et. al. \cite{leord2005} proposed a spectral method to solve a relaxed IQP where they drop the linear inequality constraint during relaxation and only incorporate it at the discretization step.
 The idea was further extended by Cour et. al. \cite{cour2006}, where they added an affine constraint during relaxation.
 Zaslavskiy et. al. \cite{zas2009} approached the IQP from the point of a relaxation of the original least-square problem to a convex and concave optimization problem on the set of doubly stochastic matrices.
 Leordeanu et. al. \cite{leord2009} proposed an integer projected fixed point (IPFP) algorithm to solve the quadratic assignment problem.
 Zhou et. al. \cite{zhou2012} proposed a factorized graph matching algorithm to solve IQP problem by factorizing the affinity matrix into the Kronecker product of smaller matrices.